-Want to know where that four (or even six) weeks’ rent you’ve paid as a deposit will be kept during your tenancy?
+Want to know where all that cash you've paid as a rental deposit will be held during your tenancy?
 Find out with our Q&A.

 Q. What are deposit protection schemes?